kemitchell/sales-support-deal-intro-questionnaire/questionnaire.md

 - [ ] Is there unusually high potential for the dollar value of this deal to grow over time?

+- [ ] Are we aware of other business groups or corporate affiliates we can sell to?

 - [ ] Is this lead strategically valuable in some other way?

 ## Process